 To help the children in our care, keep them protected and healthy and to support their families, many of whom have lost their income, we have been providing food parcels.
 The children and their families have received a food parcel every fortnight.
 The parcels have contained a variety of food and basic necessities which have been a great blessing for them in these difficult times when there is a great burden on families.

 The children in our care in Colombia come from difficult backgrounds and many of them have suffered neglect and abuse.
 Therefore it is essential for us to ensure our children are protected from neglect and abuse in their homes.
-To be able to continue our work with the most at risk children we have begun to assess and plan the process of reopening the Care Centre.
-We are in the stage of requesting permission before the local government entity.
-To receive permission to reopen the care centre there will be an inspection to review the available spaces and how many children per classroom it is possible to receive.
-We are stocking up on the items to fully follow the security protocols that the government have establishes to restart activities.
+To be able to continue our work with the most at risk children we assessed and planned the process of reopening the Care Centre.
+We were given permission to reopen the care centre for a reduced number of children and we stocked up on the items to fully follow the security protocols that the government have establishes to restart activities.

 The Dominican Republic had a nationwide lockdown that consisted of restrictions on social gathering and public places being open.
 Schools were closed and families were advised to take precautions and socially distance.